 The California Environmental Protection Agency (Cal EPA) has the overall administration of the hazardous material regulatory program.
 Additionally, the State Office of Emergency Services has jurisdiction over the hazardous material disclosure and writes the regulations governing this program.
 You can contact Cal EPA at (916) 327-9559 and their website Cal EPA .
 The California Emergency Management Agency (formerly OES) telephone number is (916) 845-8741 and their website is CAL OES.

 Where can we get more information?

-You can contact California Environmental Protection Agency at Cal EPA and US Environmental Protection Agencyat EPA Link .
-You can also contact California Emergency Management Agency (formerly OES) at CAL OES.
+You can contact California Environmental Protection Agency at Cal EPA, California Office of State Fire Marshal at OSFM and US Environmental Protection Agencyat EPA Link.
+You can also contact California Office of Emergency Services at CAL OES.